tailwindlabs/tailwindcss-jit/README.md

-**This project has been merged with [Tailwind CSS core](https://github.com/tailwindlabs/tailwindcss) and all future development will happen there.**
+**As of Tailwind CSS v2.1 this project has been merged with [the core Tailwind CSS repository](https://github.com/tailwindlabs/tailwindcss) and all future development will happen there.**

 ---